 Prices per stick also increased much faster among FM than RYO with the exception of subvalue FM.
-Thus, the range between the highest (FM premium) and lowest priced segments (RYO value) grew over time (\pounds 1.74 in January 2009 to \pounds 2.48 in December 2015).
+Thus, the range between the highest (FM premium) and lowest priced segments (RYO value) grew over time (£1.74 in January 2009 to £2.48 in December 2015).
+Nevertheless the gap between the cheapest FM and most expensive RYO changed little, again the result of the lack of price growth in the FM subvalue segment.